Have you ever considered starting a worm farm?

 As far as what you should feed them, you need to think like you are making a great compost because, in reality, you are.
 You need all of the browns from composting.

 Need some help on things you can compost?
-Read this article.
+Read our article on what to compost.

 Remember: you wouldn’t want to compost meat, dairy, grains, or oily foods.
 Plant-based kitchen scraps like carrot skins, potato peels, or apple skins are okay.
 You can also use ground up eggshells or even grass clippings to feed your worm farm.